asantos00/website/content/blog/second-adventure-in-deno-land.md

 > Moved from https://github.com/justjavac/vscode-deno to https://github.com/denoland/vscode_deno in order to have an "official" Deno plugin.

-It works very well, autocompeltes and files imports are file.
+It works very well, autocompeltes and files imports are fine, as expected.
 There's a small problem though, when you cmd + click on external dependencies, it does not detect the language, so the file appears without any highlighting.

 I'm sure it will be fixed soon but it's also an **oportunity for contribution** that I might take, after I get the time to understand the code from vscode and the plugin itself.